Skip to main content

 Nodal never needs access to your database.
 Your agent queries your warehouse through your own read-only connector.
 Nodal serves the context — definitions and canonical queries — not your data.
 See exactly what we access →

-Two ways to use Nodal
+Three ways to use Nodal

 Open source (free)